Self-Employed Remortgages With Debt Consolidation

 • Transferring card debts to a zero per cent balance transfer card

-• Consolidating into a personal loan.
+• Consolidating into an unsecured personal loan.

 • Seeking free debt advice from a charity or non-profit organisation like Stepchange.org